Lymph: Clinical significance

-Beyond diagnosis, these assessments contribute to prognosis, treatment planning, and tracking of immune-related diseases over time.
+Because lymph is interstitial fluid that has been collected by the lymphatic system, diseases arising from primary abnormalities of the lymphatic fluid do not occur.
+Diseases such as lymphedema occur when the lymphatic ducts are swollen, usually as a result of blockage at the level of lymph nodes.
+Primary diseases of the lymphatic ducts include benign (lymphangioma) and malignant (lymphangiosarcoma) tumours.

+Histopathological examination of the lymph system is used as a screening tool for immune system analysis in conjunction with pathological changes in other organ systems and clinical pathology to assess disease status.
+Although histological assessment of the lymph system does not directly measure immune function, it can be combined with identification of chemical biomarkers to determine underlying changes in the diseased immune system.

 As a growth medium

 In 1907 the zoologist Ross Granville Harrison demonstrated the growth of frog nerve cell processes in a medium of clotted lymph.
 It is made up of lymph nodes and vessels.

 In 1913, E. Steinhardt, C. Israeli, and R. A. Lambert grew vaccinia virus in fragments of tissue culture from guinea pig cornea grown in lymph.